Q-Learning with Fine-Grained Gap-Dependent Regret: Conclusion

 \section{Conclusion}

-This work establishes the first fine-grained, gap-dependent regret bounds for model-free RL in episodic tabular MDPs.
-In the UCB-based setting, we develop a new analytical framework that enables the first fine-grained regret analysis of UCB-Hoeffding and extends naturally to ULCB-Hoeffding, a simplified variant of AMB.
-In the non-UCB-based setting, we refine AMB to address its algorithmic and analytical issues, deriving the first rigorous fine-grained regret bound within this regime and demonstrating improved empirical performance.
+This work establishes rigorous fine-grained gap-dependent regret bounds for model-free RL in episodic tabular MDPs.
+In the UCB-based setting, we introduce a novel analytical framework that enables the first fine-grained regret analysis of UCB-Hoeffding.
+For the non-UCB-based AMB algorithm, we propose two refinements, ULCB-Hoeffding and Refined AMB, that address its algorithmic and analytical issues.
+In particular, for Refined AMB, we establish a rigorous fine-grained regret bound in the non-UCB setting, while also demonstrating improved empirical performance.